DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-06-15-request-pe-courses.md

     - No PE requests were made
 ---

-The allocations process for the 2021 – 2022 recruitment cycle is now available to accredited bodies.
+The allocations process for the 2021 to 2022 recruitment cycle is now available to accredited bodies.

 Following the [allocations alpha](/publish-teacher-training-courses/allocations-alpha/), the request Physical Education (PE) feature was implemented in Publish teacher training courses (Publish).
 Development began in [April 2020](https://github.com/DFE-Digital/publish-teacher-training/pulls?page=2&q=allocation) and we launched the feature to accredited bodies in early June 2020.